InfuseAI/primehub-site/website/versioned_docs/version-3.11/primehub-end-to-end-tutorial-3.md

 In the previous part, we used PrimeHub Notebook to train and manage the base model.
 In this part, we will:

-1. Compare the results of these two experiment.
+1. Compare the results of these two experiments.
 2. The experiment with the best performance will be registered in PrimeHub Models
-3. Deploy as an online API service via PrimeHub's Model Deployment feature.
+3. Deploy the model as an online API service via PrimeHub's Model Deployment feature.
 4. Use the command line to test the API service.

 ## Prerequisites